Output regulation of infinite-dimensional nonlinear systems: a forwarding approach for contraction semigroups: Main results

 We conclude \cref{sec:main-res} with an informal discussion regarding the convergence of the output $Cw(t)$ towards the reference when the operator $C$ is unbounded.
 To get some insight on the situation, assume for a moment that the original $w$-system is linear.
 Then, the solution $\M$ to \cref{eq:forwarding-func} provided by \cref{th:M-semilinear} is a bounded linear operator, and the closed-loop dynamics around the equilibrium are governed by a strongly continuous linear semigroup, which commutes with its generator.
 Recalling the notation from \cref{sec:semilinear}, it follows that for a \emph{strong} solution $[w, z]$ to \cref{eq:control-system}-\cref{eq:feedback-law}, $w(t) - w^\star$ goes to $0$ in $\D(A)$ endowed the graph norm, hence $Cw(t)$ converges to $\yr$ provided that $C$ is $A$-bounded.
 In the nonlinear case, the argument breaks down.

 Alternatively, one may look for weaker notions of convergence.
 In many applications, unbounded output operators of interest enjoy an \emph{admissibility} property with respect to the uncontrolled dynamics.
-In the linear theory, $C$ is said to be $A$-admissible if $C$ is $A$-bounded and there exist positive constants $K$ and $T$ such that
+In the linear theory (see, e.g., \cite[Section 4.3]{tucsnak2009observation}), $C$ is said to be $A$-admissible if $C$ is $A$-bounded and there exist positive constants $K$ and $T$ such that

 In the semilinear case, one can deduce from \cref{eq:A-admis} that, first of all, the output $Cw$ is well-defined in $L^2_{\mathrm{loc}}(0, +\infty; Z)$ even for weak solutions $[w, z]$ to the closed-loop equations \cref{eq:control-system}-\cref{eq:feedback-law}, and secondly, that the output converges ``in average" to the reference: